davidwaterston/goto-matching-bracket/README.md

 You can find more details about the User Key Map file and the available key combinations at [https://github.com/adobe/brackets/wiki/User-Key-Bindings](https://github.com/adobe/brackets/wiki/User-Key-Bindings)

 **Q: When will the extension be available in "my language"?**
 A: I'm aware that the appearance of the English text for the menu item I add can be very jarring if you're using Brackets in another language.
 I'm adding translations whenever I can but I rely on finding a native speaker who can translate the text.
-If you're able to translate the text for me please let me know by commenting in [_Issues_](https://github.com/davidwaterston/goto-matching-bracket/issues).
+If you're able to translate the text for me please submit a pull request or let me know by commenting in [_Issues_](https://github.com/davidwaterston/goto-matching-bracket/issues).

 **Q: The translation you have for "my language" is totally wrong!**
 A: That's not really a question but, if you think one of the translations is wrong or could be improved, please let me know by commenting in [_Issues_](https://github.com/davidwaterston/goto-matching-bracket/issues).